 “He has filled the hungry with good things, and the rich He has sent away empty.”
 (Luke 1:53 NKJV).

 “For I will pour water on him who is thirsty, and floods on the dry ground; I will pour My Spirit on your descendants, and My blessing on your offspring.”
 (Isa.
 44:3 NKJV).

 The Laodicea’s church was severely rebuked and corrected by the Lord because she thought and said, “I am rich, have become wealthy, and have need of nothing…” (Rev. 3:17 NKJV).

-The early apostles of Christ were men who were always passionately longing for, reaching out for, and panting after knowing Christ increasingly.
-Although they were men highly anointed, yet they sought to be filled again and again by the Holy Spirit.
+Although the early apostles of Christ were men highly anointed, yet they sought to be filled again and again by the Holy Spirit.
 They were men with insatiable hunger and unquenchable thirst for God.

 In spite of Apostle Paul’s abundant visions and revelations of the Lord Jesus Christ, yet his constant longing or heart’s cry is: “that I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death.”
 (Philip.
 3:10 NKJV).

 Although Paul was caught up into Paradise and heard inexpressible words which he said is not lawful for a man to utter, yet he passionately states, “Not that I have already attained, or am already perfected; but I press on, that I may lay hold of that for which Christ Jesus has also laid hold of me.”
 (Philip.
 3:12 NKJV).

 Paul never had enough of the revelation knowledge of Christ!

 This is what it means to be poor in the spirit!

 Beloved, in God’s kingdom, it is only those who constantly acknowledge their weaknesses as mortal men and choose not to trust in or depend upon themselves, but continuously trust in God or depend upon God that will constantly and continuously draw from God’s resources.